-The Rev. Jason Churchill serves as the Senior Pastor of St. Luke Lutheran Church in Ithaca, New York, and as the Dean of the Southern Tier Conference of the Upstate New York Synod.
-He is also the Lutheran Campus Chaplain for Cornell University and Ithaca College and the Protestant Chaplain to their communities.
-In addition to his pastoral ministry, he serves as the Ecumenical and Interfaith Officer for the Upstate New York Synod, fostering dialogue and collaboration between faith traditions.
+The Rev. Dr. Jason Churchill serves as Senior Pastor of St. Luke Lutheran Church in Ithaca, New York, and as Dean of the Southern Tier Conference of the Upstate New York Synod of the Evangelical Lutheran Church in America (ELCA).
+He also serves as Lutheran Campus Chaplain to Cornell University and Ithaca College, and as Protestant Chaplain within their broader communities.
+In addition, he serves as Ecumenical and Interfaith Officer for the synod, fostering relationships across traditions rooted in mutual respect and shared work for the common good.

 Mon.
 1 pm-5 pm